Package 'xldiff'

 Thickness for border.
 See ?openxlsx::createStyle for details.
 Common choices: "thin", "thick".

-Format openxlsx worksheet based on changes
+Format openxlsx2 worksheet based on changes

 Description